 ‘Ow’ is a term for you or someone; it can be added to just about any sentence and still make sense to a Kiwi.

 41. Yeah right – “Johns got a girlfriend” “Yeah right!”

 A classic NZ saying that is apparent on Tui billboards.
-You can say this to someone if you don’t really believe what they are saying.
-(Tui is a NZ beer)
+You can say this to someone if you don’t really believe what they are saying (Tui is an NZ beer).

-It literally has nothing to do with Bowls being round, in true kiwi style.
+It literally has nothing to do with Bowls being round, in true Kiwi slang style.
 It means when someone is coming around to visit.

 A long drop is a Kiwi term for an outhouse or an outside toilet with no flushing system.
-Commonly found in camp grounds and out in the wops.
+Commonly found in campgrounds and out in the wop wops.

 44. Heaps – “I have heaps of piss bro!”

 New Zealanders use this word like it’s going out of fashion.
 Heaps means lots.